 2. Gender is more than about women. – Addressing gender equality through a solely female representative is an outdated message.
 Gender is a complex topic and involves a broad range of characteristics and values we associate with women, intersex, men, masculine, feminine, transgender etc. As to my opinion, a contemporary means to advocate for gender equality would involve at least two representatives, a male and a female ambassador.

 3. Objectification at its purest. – To be honest, I cannot follow the nominators’ motivation to elect a women’s right campaigner who is packed with sexual attributes and on top of that glorifies the force of arms.
 Through her sexualized imagery in conjunction with weapons she embodies both, sexualization and violence and thus, Wonder Woman conveys a message which is totally contra productive to tell us the story of peace, justice and equality.

 4. Out of touch with women’s reality. – Women can be strong and yes, work wonders.
 But the vast majority of women is far away from feeling like a superheroine.
-Women belong to the most vulnerable groups on this planet, are hard workers, bear the major responsibility to raise children, deal with menstrual disorders (as if it was nothing) and are more likely small sized and roundish than tall and well-shaped.
-Wonder Women is a phantasm and for most women completely implausible as a guide to empowerment.
+Women belong to the most vulnerable groups on this planet, are hard workers, bear the major responsibility to raise children and are more likely small sized and roundish than tall and well-toned.
+Wonder Women is a phantasm and for most women too implausible as a guide to empowerment.

-5. She is white. – In fact, I find it difficult to believe that a woman of another civilization than the Western world can identify herself with this character.
-To the contrary, Wonder Woman makes us easily believe that the 5th SDG is just a means to spread Western values.
-Gender and diversity (and age) are coupled principles – and ironically this message escaped the U.N.
+5. She is white. – In fact, I doubt that any woman from another civilization than the Western world would identify herself with this character.
+Wonder Woman makes us easily believe that the 5th SDG is a means to spread Western values.
+Gender and diversity (and age) are coupled principles – and it is surprising that at U.N. level such core message escaped.